-Do you want to Optimize your Focus Keywords for better on-page SEO experience?
+Do you want to Optimize Focus Keywords for a better on-page SEO experience for your website?

 In the ever-evolving landscape of search engine optimization (SEO), on-page optimization remains a crucial aspect of improving your website’s visibility in search engine results.

 One of the fundamental strategies in on-page SEO is optimizing your focus keywords.
 These keywords act as the bridge between your content and the queries users enter into search engines.
 To ensure your website ranks higher and attracts the right audience, strategically placing your focus keywords across your web pages is essential.
 In this article, we’ll delve into key spots where you should position your focus keywords for optimal on-page SEO.

 The first question which comes to a newbie’s mind is What is the Focus Keyword?
 According to Yoast:

 The focus keyword or keyphrase is the search term you want a page or post to rank for most.
 When people search for that phrase, they should find you.
 If you set a focus keyphrase for a page with Yoast SEO in WordPress or Shopify, the plugin or app evaluates the page’s content and provides feedback on how to improve the content to increase your chances of ranking higher for that search term.Yoast

 As discussed, a focus keyword is the search term you want to rank for.
 Now, for best On-Page SEO practices, we will discuss the 9 Key Spots on your web page where you should have your Primary keyphrase.
 Lets dive deep into the topic.

 Title Tags plays a crucial role in making Search Engine understands What your Web Page is About.